janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 # Dynamic Plugins support

-## WARNING:

-**_This is a work in progress_**

-So this documentation, in its current form, is provisional and will be updated as next PRs related to this feature are merged.

 ## Overview

 This document describes how to enable the dynamic plugins feature in the Janus Backstage showcase application.